 Online safety will also be covered during parents' evenings, where we feel it is appropriate and necessary.
-This will involve regular support workshops and physical resources (handbooks) that target support for parents setting up new devices and keeping children safe online.
-These will be sources from trusted organisations.

-If parents have any queries or concerns in relation to online safety, they are encouraged to communicate this with school staff.
+If parents have any queries or concerns in relation to online safety, these should be raised in the first instance with the headteacher and/or the DSL.